openplotter/docs/getting_started/downloading.rst

 You can also install OpenPlotter in any desktop or laptop computer running your favourite Debian derivative distribution.
 Hovewer, if your computer is not a Raspberry Pi, you will not be able to install some OpenPlotter apps:

-:Common: Settings - Docs - Signal K installer - OpenCPN installer - AvNav installer - Xygrib - Serial - CAN - Network - Notifications - Dashboards - IoT - MAIANA AIS Transponder - OpenMarine Box - SDR VHF
+:Common: Settings - Docs - Signal K installer - OpenCPN installer - AvNav installer - Xygrib - Serial - CAN - Notifications - Dashboards - IoT - MAIANA AIS Transponder - OpenMarine Box - SDR VHF
-:Only Raspberry: I2C - Pypilot - Moitessier HAT - GPIO
+:Only Raspberry: Network - I2C - Pypilot - GPIO - Moitessier HAT - MacArthur HAT

-OpenPlotter for desktop and laptop is tested in Ubuntu 20.04 LTS.
+OpenPlotter for desktop and laptop is tested in Ubuntu 22.04 LTS.
 You just need basic knowledge of Linux to install OpenPlotter for desktop and laptop.
 Download this *OpenPlotter Settings* package: |Latest version of 'openplotter-settings' @ Cloudsmith| and follow the :ref:`Desktop and laptop<getting_started_installing_desktop>` chapter to install OpenPlotter from scratch.

 .. |Latest version of 'openplotter-settings' @ Cloudsmith| image:: https://api-prd.cloudsmith.io/v1/badges/version/openplotter/openplotter/deb/openplotter-settings/latest/a=all;d=debian%252Fbullseye;t=binary/?render=true&show_latest=true
    :target: https://cloudsmith.io/~openplotter/repos/openplotter/packages/detail/deb/openplotter-settings/latest/a=all;d=debian%252Fbullseye;t=binary/